Overview

 KEY INSIGHTS

-Control of Malaria, a significant public health issue and direct cause of anemia, was a top priority, with a focus on increased coverage of key preventative interventions.
+Control of malaria, a significant public health issue and direct cause of anemia, was a top priority, with a focus on increased coverage of key preventive interventions.

-Woman in her bedroom with malaria prevention nets in Buyende District, Uganda
+Woman and her son during a malaria checkup at the health clinic in Buyende District, Uganda

 © Sumy Sadurni